 by Greg Zeschuk

-The beers from the Monolith come with a recommendation that they can be cellared for 10 years.
+The beers from our brewery, the Monolith, come with a recommendation that they can be cellared for 10 years.
 It’s fair to say that we were conservative when we made that estimate and based on the evaluation of the 5 year old beers in our cellar at the time of this writing it’s looking really good they will last much longer.
 A little known secret is that we’ve kept and faithfully cellared hundreds of bottles of every one of our prior releases for eventual release.
 This will be taking place at the 5 year point, which is just around the corner for the 2019 releases.
 We’ve been tasting these and they’re progressing really well; we can’t wait until those of you that missed our original releases years ago get a chance to try these special beers.

 So why do our beers last so long in the cellar?
 There are a few factors that come into play that promote successful long term cellaring, and some of these are quite similar to fine wines.
 In terms of wine, people talk about the “structure” of the wine being suitable for aging.
 These are things like levels of fruit, acidity, and tannin – all of these contribute to success when cellaring, Funny enough our beer has many of the same elements – fruit, acid, tannin and we’ve also got a live microbial culture in the bottle.
 Over time these microbes go into suspended animation but they’re still there and available to grab and oxygen or other interesting chemicals that might serve as food.
 The processes in the bottle over time are both biological and chemical, with reactions of various types taking place over time to slowly alter the beer.